 Mix From: Liquid

 If you’ve worked with the old-school formulation for Kodak HC-110, then you’ll be well prepared for working with B/W & Green; it comes in a small bottle of a thick syrupy liquid that is a little hard to handle if you’re not used to this type of developer.
 You will want to use either a syringe or a small cylinder to measure the concentrate and add it to your water for mixing to working strength.
 I work with a small graduated cylinder and find that after I pour (more like coax) out the majority of the concentrate, I will run a couple of full cylinders of water through it to catch the last dredges.
 Then top up my main graduated cylinder, and stir it.
 The stirring is essential as it does take a bit to fully incorporate the concentrate into the water to make up the working solution.
 And while most developers of this type have multiple dilutions, B/W & Green has only one, 1+49.
-That means there’s no guesswork, mix up 10 mL of concentrate to 490 mL of water, and you’re good!
+That means there’s no guesswork; mix 10 mL of concentrate with 490 mL of water, and you’re good!
 And while being a new developer, Flic Film did extensive testing and provides a long list of films and developing times, for Kodak, Ilford, Foma, Rollei and more.
 Most times, their testing is in line with Kodak D-76 1+2 times.
 The trouble is that those are long developing times.
-With most being 10+ minutes, with only a couple of options under 10 minutes.
-As for keeping, it seems that B/W & Green has the same staying power of old school HC-110.
-And the best is that it is safe for all sewage systems, both municipal and septic.
-But I do not recommend drinking the stuff; while it probably won’t kill you, you will need to go to the hospital.
+Most are 10+ minutes, with only a few options under 10 minutes.
+As for keeping, it seems that B/W & Green has the same staying power as old-school HC-110.
+And the best is that it is safe for all municipal and septic sewage systems.
+But I do not recommend drinking the stuff; while it won’t kill you, you must go to the hospital.

-Is this a ‘new’ developer, probably not.
-As was pointed out, it bears a lot of similarities to PC-TEA and is probably based on that developer.
+Is this a ‘new’ developer?
+Probably not.
+As was pointed out, it bears many similarities to PC-TEA and is probably based on that developer.
 It is new in the sense of being new to the market.
 Being a new arrival on the scene, the availability of B/W & Green remains limited, but you can get the stuff readily if you know where to look.
 There is no way for personal users to buy directly from the company.
-The most impressed me is how many camera shops across Canada carry their product, Downtown Camera in Toronto, Studio Argentique in Montreal, and shops in Alberta and British Columbia.
-The cost on average is about 21$ for a bottle of 250 mL, which is enough to process 25 rolls of 120 or 50 rolls of 35mm (with two rolls per tank), assuming a 500 mL solution.
+The most impressive thing is how many camera shops across Canada carry their product: Downtown Camera in Toronto, Studio Argentique in Montreal, and Alberta and British Columbia shops.
+The average cost is about 21$ for a bottle of 250 mL, which is enough to process 25 rolls of 120 or 50 rolls of 35mm (with two rolls per tank), assuming a 500 mL solution.
 Will I use this stuff again?
-Probably, it has a long shelf life, it’s fairly economical, plus I support a Canadian business!
+It probably has a long shelf life and is fairly economical, plus I support a Canadian business!
 What’s there not to love?

 Don’t just take my word on Black/White & Green.
 Check out these other blogs on the subject!